ppintosilva/osm-exporter/README.md

 ### Example - Downloading OSM data for the [roads template](templates/roads)

 My use case consisted of using OSM data to build the road graph for a region of the U.K. In addition to roads, I wanted to include the location of traffic signals and bus stops.
-After developing and testing my overpass query on [overpass turbo](https://overpass-turbo.eu/), I came up with the following template (`templates/roads/query`):
+After developing and testing my overpass query on [overpass turbo](https://overpass-turbo.eu/), I came up with the following [query template](templates/roads/query):

 ```
 [bbox:$bbox]